nnail0/cachelab-b-f25/datalab-b-exp.typ

 ==== Second Attempt: Three Separate functions
 As mentioned, there was an intimation that there were some side effects occurring under the hood as a result of having all three cases in the same function.
 As a result, the model was prompted to make another attempt.
 This time, it was given explicit directions to split the code into three separate cases.
 This ended up being the solution.

-Upon closer inspection, it appears that ChatGPT added in some corrections to the _32x32_ code, which makes begs more questions about where exactly the problem was happening before.
+Upon closer inspection, it appears that ChatGPT added in some corrections to the _32x32_ code, which begs more questions about where exactly the problem was happening before.
 Regardless, it appears that the model was able to reflect on its own mistakes from a previous conversation and find what went wrong.
-This could point to the previously mentioned "short-term memory" issues that that were mentioned earlier, or it could be something different.
+This could point to the previously mentioned "short-term memory" issues that were mentioned earlier, or it could be something different.

 ==== Code Quality
 Some important aspects in measuring code quality involve legibility, conciseness, and correctness.
-In all, the model was able to produce code that that was mostly followable.
+In all, the model was able to produce code that was mostly followable.

 For the _64x64_ case, the code was not terribly concise, which made it difficult to parse.
 However, it was able to generate a satisfactory result.
 The other cases could be distilled down to simple code that did not require any lines.
 This made it concise and easy to follow.

-Lastly, correctness seem to be hit or miss.
+Lastly, correctness seemed to be hit or miss.
 We were not able to get all three of the individual cases to cooperate with each other in the same function, begging the question about if registering three different functions would have been better.
 However, over three iterations, we were eventually able to get individual cases for all three.

 In addition to these main three cases, other basic conventions were followed.
 The code itself was readable and structurally legible, and the motivations behind implementing them were comprehendible.